Canadian Abortion Rights Action League: History

 Canadian Abortion Rights Action League was founded on June 20, 1973, in Toronto, by abortion rights activists June Callwood, Kay Macpherson, Lorna Grant, Eleanor Wright Pelrine, Esther Greenglass, and Henry Morgentaler.
 On November 19, 1974, the group founded the Canadian Abortion Rights Action League in Ottawa.
 Ed Ratcliffe of London, Ontario, was its president.
-Among the founding members were Norma Scarborough (d.
-2 April 2009), and Eleanor Wright Pelrine.
+Among the founding members were Norma Scarborough and Eleanor Wright Pelrine.
 A youthful experience affected Scarborough's attitude towards abortion.
 When she was a member of the Canadian Women's Army Corps in the 1940s, Scarborough found a colleague bleeding to death in barracks without medical attention.
 The woman was afraid to call for help because she had undergone an illegal abortion.
 Norma arrived too late: the woman bled to death.
 Her experience gave her a firm conviction that abortion should be legal.

 The aim of CARAL was to legalize abortion in Canada.
 To accomplish their aim, they supported Dr. Henry Morgentaler's challenge of the 1969 abortion law, which required the approval of a hospital's Therapeutic Abortion Committee (TAC) before an abortion could be legally performed (without requiring TACs to be formed or to meet).
 Fewer than one-third of hospitals had TACs and some TACs existed on paper but never met.

 In 1980, CARAL changed its name to the Canadian Abortion Rights Action League.
 In 1982, it separated education and research arm as the "Childbirth by Choice Trust".

 CARAL formed provincial and local chapters across Canada.
 In July 1983, it set up the Pro-Choice Defence Fund and helped to raise funds for Morgentaler's legal fees.
-Their charter is to assure that no woman is denied the right to a safe, legal abortion and to gain recognition that the right to a safe, legal abortion is a fundamental human right.
+Their charter was to assure that "no woman is denied the right to a safe, legal abortion" and to gain recognition that the right to a safe, legal abortion is a fundamental human right.
 Another reason that they supported Dr. Morgentaler was that the technique he developed, vacuum curettage, was safer and less invasive than the traditional dilation and curettage (D&C) that was traditionally performed at hospitals for abortions or after miscarriages.
 The development of non-surgical medical abortion for very early pregnancies has reduced maternal mortality still further.